jkeohan/rctr-8-2-21/w05d09/intro-to-useContent.md

 Let's take a few minutes to review the [useContext](https://reactjs.org/docs/hooks-reference.html)  hook official documentation

-**Note:** As mentioned when used with `useReducer` the two Hook create a low level version of [Redux](https://redux.js.org/), which is a state management tool for JavaScript applications and has become synonymous with React state management.
+**Note:** As mentioned when used with `useReducer` the two Hooks create a low level version of [Redux](https://redux.js.org/), which is a state management tool for JavaScript applications and has become synonymous with React state management.

 <hr>